aspdigital/ltc_mtc/README.md

 # ltc_mtc
 FPGA-based conversion between linear time code and MIDI time code.
-The current code is simply a linear time code generator.
+The current code generates linear time code and encodes it as both SMPTE 12 and MIDI Time Code.
 Other features will be added in future.

 ## Linear Time Code Generation Overview.